aadittambe/aadittambe/README.md

 **Python web scraping for data collection, pandas for data analysis, Tweepy and the Twitter API for developing the bot**

 After scraping data from the Committee to Protect Journalists' website about journalists killed in the line of duty, I wanted to find a way to document their stories.
 I built a bot that tweets death anniversaries of journalists who were killed.
 I plan to release an expanded news app that tracks — in real time — journalists who are killed across the world.
 This bot, in addition to tweeting anniversaries, will tweet deaths, in real time.
 The Python script for the bot can be found [here](bot/bot.py), and the bot can be viewed [here](https://twitter.com/press_attacked).

+### Quiz: Goucher Poll
+*Capital News Service* — **jQuery and JavaScript for interactivity, HTML and CSS for web design.**

+I conceptualized, designed and developed an innovative and interactive way, to tell a story about the results of the Goucher College poll results: a quiz.

+The front-end of the published story can be viewed [here](https://cnsmaryland.org/interactives/fall2021/goucher-poll/index.html), and the code I wrote that powers the quiz can be found [here](quiz).

 ## &#128200; Data analysis